OpenMC Guide

 Introduction to Surfaces

-Each surface is defined by a mathematical equation that divides space into two regions: positive and negative.
-When a surface is used in a cell definition, you specify which side of the surface the cell exists on using the + or - operator.
+Each surface is defined by a mathematical equation f(x,y,z) = 0 that divides space into positive and negative half-spaces.
+In cell definitions, the + and - operators select which side of a surface the cell occupies.

 Basic Surface Concepts